Costa Rica 2023 Itinerary

 November 12: Our final morning in Tirimbina we will continue to explore the local trails with our guides.
 We will depart late morning with another driving day to get up to the far north of Cano Negro.
 When we arrive we will take an evening boat tour of the nearby waterways to search extensively for water and riparian birds.

 November 13th: This will be a boat birding heavy day.
 We will wake up early, and hop on the boat for some more birding.
 Then after a brief break, we will take another boat ride to a new part of the river for more birding.
 This will be a great opportunity for photography and close-up birding as the boat will allow us wonderful views of birds.
-We will finish the evening off with an owling tour.
+We will finish the evening off with an owling tour after dinner.

 For questions please email us email@example.com